ElderResearch/gpu_docker/README.md

     1. installs the most commonly used `python` libraries into an existing `lambdastack` image
 3. `eri_dev`
     1. a development environment with the primary development access points / services up and running (e.g. a `jupyter notebook` server running on an exposed port, `rstudio` on another), as well as basic volume mounting for shared data

+## making updates without automation

+until we have set up a nightly or automated build, please take care to increment versions on images and tag things appropriately. we should be able to rebuild all images based on some overall `git` version tag someday, but not today!

+for now the process should be roughly as follows: for each image in the dependency chain of the "innermost" docker image you have updated,

+1. `docker build --no-cache -t IMAGE_TAG_NAME:vX.Y.Z .`
+1. `docker tag NEWSHANUMBER IMAGE_TAG_NAME:latest`